Do Large Language Models have Shared Weaknesses in Medical Question Answering?: Introduction

-The first model to achieve a passing score on one of the standardised licensing exam datasets was Med-PaLM in 2022 \cite{tuGeneralistBiomedicalAI2023}.
-Since then, other models have demonstrated the ability to score highly on these exams \cite{noriCapabilitiesGPT4Medical2023, tuGeneralistBiomedicalAI2023}.
-However, the majority of humans taking these exams pass, and passing alone does not qualify someone as a doctor, so these scores cannot be equated with either human-level performance or medical proficiency.
+The first model to achieve a passing score\footnote{It is worth noting that the majority of humans taking these exams pass, and passing alone does not qualify someone as a doctor, so these scores cannot be equated with either human-level performance or medical proficiency.} on one of the standardised licensing exam datasets was Med-PaLM in 2022 \citep{tuGeneralistBiomedicalAI2023}.
+Since then, other models have demonstrated the ability to score highly on these exams \citep{noriCapabilitiesGPT4Medical2023, singhalExpertLevelMedicalQuestion2023, tuGeneralistBiomedicalAI2023, tuConversationalDiagnosticAI2024}.
+Specialist LLMs have also been created which are fine-tuned specifically for medical question answering and reach similar performance as the larger generalist models \citep{chenMEDITRON70BScalingMedical2023, christopheMed42ClinicalLarge2023, christopheMed42v2SuiteClinical2024}.
+The large number of different LLMs being trained and released raises questions about how similar they are to each other, and the extent to which their reliability might be predictable \citep{brownLanguageModelsAre2020, openaiGPT4TechnicalReport2023, touvronLlamaOpenFoundation2023, chenMEDITRON70BScalingMedical2023, christopheMed42ClinicalLarge2023, dubeyLlamaHerdModels2024}.

+New model releases typically include testing on well-known benchmarks to show that the model improves over existing options \citep{noriCapabilitiesGPT4Medical2023,chenMEDITRON70BScalingMedical2023,tuConversationalDiagnosticAI2024}.
+This allows for comparisons between models in overall scores, but does not permit a comparison of the models on a per-question basis.
+The most commonly used benchmarks, MedQA \citep{jinWhatDiseaseDoes2021}, MedMCQA \citep{palMedMCQALargescaleMultiSubject2022} and MMLU \citep{hendrycksMeasuringMassiveMultitask2021}, do include overall human performance metrics, but with a similar inability to compare on individual questions.
+Our work enables comparisons both between LLMs and with humans in terms not only of \textit{how many} questions are answered correctly, but \textit{which ones}.
+Doing so facilitates the identification of patterns in the types of questions which an LLM might be expected to answer correctly.

-With the large number of different LLMs being trained and released, it has recently become possible to compare similar models with different training methods, datasets and model sizes \cite{openaiGPT4TechnicalReport2023, brownLanguageModelsAre2020a, touvronLlamaOpenFoundation2023, chiangVicunaOpenSourceChatbot2023}.
-In this paper, our distinctive contribution lies in conducting a comparison of nine popular LLMs on a medical question answering dataset which uniquely allows us to compare LLM performance on a per question basis with medical students sitting their final exams.
+In this paper, we conduct a comparison of 7 top LLMs and 9 older or smaller variants on a medical question answering dataset which uniquely allows us to compare LLM performance on a per question basis with medical students sitting the same exams.
 This assessment allows us to identify patterns in LLMs' strengths and weaknesses which are consistent across different models, and also contrast those strengths and weaknesses with humans'.
-Through these comparisons, we identify directions for further investigation.
+These patterns contribute to the understanding of LLMs broadly, which is less driven by the particularities of any specific model.